Incapacity Benefit: 2008

-In late 2008, the Labour government replaced Incapacity Benefit with Employment and Support Allowance (ESA) for new claims and brought in another gateway health test largely carried out by nurses: the Work Capability Assessment.
+In late 2008, Gordon Brown’s Labour government replaced Incapacity Benefit with Employment and Support Allowance (ESA) for new claims and brought in another gateway health test largely carried out by nurses: the Work Capability Assessment.

 Following the introduction of ESA, the number of remaining Incapacity Benefit recipients dwindled, largely as they came off the benefit upon reaching the State Pension age.
 By early 2011, the Incapacity Benefit caseload had shrunk by more than 500000, and the ESA caseload had grown by the same amount.

 2011 to 2016

-The Coalition government decided to implement the plan to reassess most remaining Incapacity Benefit recipients.
+David Cameron and Nick Clegg’s coalition government decided to implement the plan to reassess most remaining Incapacity Benefit recipients.
 This reassessment programme, which began in early 2011 and was effectively completed in 2016, used an updated version of the Work Capability Assessment.
 Recipients confirmed as having limited capability for work were transferred onto ESA; any found fully capable of work had their Incapacity Benefit payments stopped and were invited to apply for Jobseekers Allowance (JSA).